 Schools in the Middle East

-Schooling is generally of a high quality and is fee paying.
+The education system in the region is divided into public schools, private schools and higher education.
+It is generally of a high quality and is fee paying.
 There are often waiting lists for some of the best schools so you’ll need to look into this in advance.
 However, many more new schools are being built to provide further capacity for the ever growing expat community.

 Can women work and drive in the Middle East?